Tom-Lumley/Jason-Automated-Planning/README.md

 - `"preProcessPredicates()"`, multiple files
 - Any other parsing or string manipulation, multiple files

+### Compatability
+Currently, the plan's context has to be quite basic however this can be extended by modifying the parsing operations throughout.

 ### Key Locations

 - Action Predicate Recovery = Recovery Operation in `Action.java`